 C. J. Yeh is a designer, artist, educator, and published author.
 Yeh’s research interests include practices, theories, and the history of digital art.
 Since 1999, Yeh’s essays on art and technology have been featured in Art and Collection Magazine, ArtNow Magazine, Art Today Magazine, and Artists Magazine, amongst others.
 He has also written research articles for the Taipei Museum of Contemporary Art, the Taipei Fine Arts Museum, and the National Taiwan Museum of Fine Arts.
-C. J. Yeh has published seven books up to date.
-His latest book, The Principles of Interaction Design, was released by Artists Publishing in Dec, 2010, and it has been adopted as a textbook by several universities in Taiwan.
+C. J. Yeh has published seven books up to date, several of which has been adopted as a textbook by universities in Taiwan.

 C. J. Yeh has lectured and exhibited his creative work internationally, including USA, Italy, Taiwan, and Canada.
 Since 1998, C. J. Yeh has been exploring the area of new media art which he has integrated into his more traditional areas of study and expression.
 The juxtaposition and integration of digital and analog, virtual and actual, natural and cultural, articulates his point of view on the changing perception of identity and reality in the digital era.
 Yeh’s prolific exhibition schedule includes showings at the National Taiwan Museum of Fine Arts (Taiwan), the Queens Museum of Art (New York), MAXXI Museum (Rome), and the Museum of Contemporary Art (Taipei).
 His work has been introduced and reviewed by publications such as The New York Times, World Journal, NY Arts, and Brooklyn Rail.
 Mr. Yeh’s work can also be found in public art collections, such as the MAXXI Museum Net Art Archive and The Joan Flasch Net Art Collection.